KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 ![](MATH4640_FinalProject_Figure-TimestepComparison.jpg)

-We see by inspection that this algorithm is only useful for sufficiently small time steps.
+We see by inspection that this algorithm is only accurate for sufficiently small time steps, but the condition of the IVP makes it stable for all time steps.
 As the size of the time step is decreased, the approximation converges to the analytical solution as expected.